 A holidaymaker has spent £1,000 to bring a starving kitten back to England after falling in love with the vulnerable animal on a Greek island holiday.

-Rejected by his mum and battling to survive with only half a tail and an injured leg, the tiny kitten was discovered by Ali Gill, of Penzance, Cornwall.
+Rejected by his mum and battling to survive with only half a tail and an injured leg, the tiny kitten was discovered by Ali from the UK.

-Now the compassionate holidaymakers has paid more than £1,000 in air tickets, taxi fares and vets’ bills in a two-month-long international rescue moggy mission to fly the little bundle of fur back to Britain.
+The compassionate holidaymakers paid more than £1,000 in air tickets, taxi fares and vets’ bills in a two-month-long international rescue moggy mission to fly the little bundle of fur back to Britain.

 She’s made a loving new home for the twelve-week-old kitten who she’s named Squeak because of the pitiful cries he made when she first saw him.